 WHY?
 Is God some elitist, only allowing a certain kind of people into his country club in the sky?
 Sort of, but not in the way you might think.

 The Son is the only way (for the Father’s glory)

 God revealed his will to Abram and Moses and Solomon and Isaiah (Heb.
 1:1), and he fulfilled it through the person of Jesus.
 He has always acted according to his own pleasure (Matthew 20:15), without discretion, so that his power is shown.
 For example, Jesus’ disciples asked the Master whether a man was born blind because of his own sin or the sin of his parents (John 9:2).
 The answer was neither.
 The man was born blind to display God’s glory (John 9:3).

 In the same way, God doesn’t just bestow grace because someone is holier than someone else.
-In his infinite wisdom, God made a promise to Abraham (Genesis 17), whose faith, not his merit, was credited to him as righteousness (Romans 4:3).
+In his infinite wisdom, God made a promise to Abraham (Genesis 17), whose faith, not his merit, was credited to him as sufficient strength and righteousness (Romans 4:3).
 Take Paul the Apostle.
 God glorified himself because of Paul’s unworthiness (1 Timothy 1:15).
-This divinely elected relationship between the God of the universe and a pitifully finite humanity otherwise separated from him because of sin (Isaiah 59:1-2), was offered to everyone when the temple veil was rent in two, a picture of Jesus’ sufficient sacrifice for our sins (Matthew 27:50-51).
+This divinely elected relationship between the God of the universe and a pitifully finite humanity, otherwise separated from Him because of sin (Isaiah 59:1-2), was offered to everyone when the temple veil was rent in two, a picture of Jesus’ sufficient sacrifice for our sins (Matthew 27:50-51).
 The gates of heaven now swing wide (Matthew 11:12), allowing anyone to enter the kingdom where God dwells, not in brick and mortar temples, but within human souls (Acts 17:24; Hebrews 8:13).